Notice regarding the quality of machine translation

 It must also carry out or carry out, during its activity, all measures aimed at preventing and combating possible health hazards.

-To go further Article L. 201-7 and the following of the Rural Code and Marine Fisheries.
+For further information: Article L. 201-7 and the following of the Rural Code and Marine Fisheries.

 Obligations for the sale of phytopharmaceuticals to non-professional users